 Winter Planting and Care

-Apricot trees take on a beautiful, gnarled form as they age, which makes for a striking silhouette when they are bare in winter.
+Apricot trees take on a beautiful, gnarled form as they age, which makes for a striking silhouette when the trees are bare in winter.
 It's also important to note that apricots need a certain degree of winter chill - defined as hours below 45 degrees - to set fruit.
 If you live in a place with mild winters, be sure to look for one of the low-chill varieties.

 Apricots should be pruned once each year while they are dormant.
 The goal of pruning is to create a scaffold of three to five main branches evenly spaced around the trunk of the tree, pruning out sprouts that grow toward the center to create a vase-like shape.
-It's also good to thin out the many tiny side branches leaving one about every eight inches - this is where the fruit will form.
+It's also good to thin out the many tiny side branches leaving one about every 8"; this is where the fruit will form.

 The main pests that homeowners have to worry about on apricot trees are fungal pathogens.
 There are many that can appear, especially in cool damp climates.
 Symptoms may include discolored leaves and fruit, and sap that oozes from the branches.

-Preventative measures like planting the trees in well-drained soil and disinfecting pruning equipment before pruning is a good idea.
+Preventative measures like planting the trees in well-drained soil and disinfecting equipment before pruning is a good idea.
 It is also wise to rake up fallen leaves and rotten fruit at the end of the growing season, as many pests overwinter in them.

 Spraying a combination of copper- and sulfur-based pesticides in late winter is also recommended as a sanitary practice to prevent disease outbreaks in the following growing season.
-These are naturally-derived products, but they can still be harmful to people and the environment if not used correctly, so be sure to follow all instructions on the bottle.
+These are natural products, but they can still be harmful to people and the environment if not used correctly, so be sure to follow all instructions on the bottle.

 Avoiding Frost Damage